alidcast/rogue.js/README.md

 ### Who is Rogue for?

 Rogue was built to make complex web apps simpler.
 We're able to do this by assuming that you're already using (or plan to use) two great techologies: React Router 4 and Apollo Graphql.
-If your application doesn't satisfy these needs, we recommend you check out [Nextjs](https://github.com/zeit/next.js/) as an alternative.
+If your application doesn't satisfy these needs, we recommend you to check out [Nextjs](https://github.com/zeit/next.js/) as an alternative.

 ### Index